redfeatherplusplus/parallel-shader-test/README.md

 The binaries will be put in a bin directory in the project root.
 To execute on linux, first source setup-env.sh to add libGLEW to your path.
 Then just run ./main in bin.

+As noted in source, you will need to modify the .glsl files to force a shader recompile.
+A comment is sufficient for this.